microsoft/cordova-plugin-websql/README.md

 WebSQL plugin for Apache Cordova
 ==================================
-Adds WebSQL functionality as Apache Cordova Plugin implemetned on top of native SQLite database.
+Adds WebSQL functionality as Apache Cordova Plugin implemented on top of native SQLite database.
 Support of Windows Phone8 and Windows8.

 ### Sample usage ###